-How To Clean A New Tattoo To Promote Perfect Healing
+How To Clean Your New Tattoo To Promote Perfect Healing

 Ensuring you undertake good tattoo aftercare is an extremely important task, especially straight after getting a new tattoo.
 One of the most important jobs to get right during your healing process is cleaning your tattoo correctly and effectively.
 In this article we’ll show you how to clean a tattoo properly in order to prevent infection and promote quick healing.